-2016, 2018).
-IGRINS provides spectra spanning the full H and K bands with the spectral resolution of $R \sim 45000$.
-The Raw & Reduced IGRINS Spectral Archive (RRISA)1 contains the IGRINS archive for the period of July 2014-December 2021 on the 2.7 m Harlan J. Smith Telescope at McDonald Observatory, the Discovery Channel Telescope at Lowell Observatory, and the Gemini south telescope.
-RRISA includes IGRINS data from more than 850 nights on-sky, resulting in 2800 unique target observations from over 3000 hours of the total science time.
-RRISA also includes the IGRINS observations of > 1200 distinct A0V standard stars.
+IGRINS provides spectra spanning the full H and K bands with a spectral resolution of $R \sim 45,000$.
+The Raw & Reduced IGRINS Spectral Archive (RRISA)13 contains the IGRINS archive for the period 2014 July-2021 December, containing data from the 2.7 m Harlan J. Smith Telescope at McDonald Observatory, the Discovery Channel Telescope at Lowell Observatory, and the Gemini-South telescope.
+RRISA includes IGRINS data from more than 850 nights on sky, resulting in 2800 unique target observations from over 3000 hr of the total science time.
+RRISA also includes IGRINS observations of >1200 distinct A0V standard stars.

 RRISA provides reduced one-dimensional (1D) spectra processed using the IGRINS pipeline (Lee et al. 2017).
-The pipeline applies flat-fielding and flagging of bad pixels, and the 1D spectra are extracted using the optimal extraction of Horne (1986).
+The pipeline applies flat fielding and flagging of bad pixels, and the 1D spectra are extracted using the optimal extraction of Horne (1986).
 The wavelength solutions are derived using OH lines from sky spectra.
-In the H-band, the accuracy of wavelength solution is better than 0.01 Å (~ 0.2 km s-1).
-RRISA further refines the wavelength of the pipeline product by improving the pixel alignment between the A0V star spectrum and the target spectrum using strong telluric sky lines between 16452-16458 Å and 21740-21752 Å in the H- and Kband, respectively.
-Telluric absorption is corrected using the spectra of A0V stars observed closely in time and airmass with intrinsic features of A0V stars removed using a model spectrum of the Vega (Castelli & Kurucz 1994).
+In the H band, the accuracy of the wavelength solution is better than 0.01 Å (~0.2 km s-1).
+RRISA further refines the wavelength of the pipeline product by improving the pixel alignment between the AOV star spectrum and the target spectrum using strong telluric sky lines between